jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

             return True
         return False

-  the terminal still shows green.
+  the test is still green.
 I remove the other statements

   .. code-block:: python